-NF1 Brain Trust Project
+NF1 Stem Cell Project

-About the NBTP
+About the NSCP

-The NBTP leverages new technologies in cellular engineering to generate brain cells from skin samples donated at the time of surgery.
+The NSCP leverages new technologies in cellular engineering to generate brain cells from skin samples donated at the time of surgery.
 Using this approach, Dr. Corina Anastasaki, a post-doctoral research associate in the laboratory of Dr. David Gutmann, has established a collection of reprogrammed nerve cells for drug discovery and evaluation.
 The availability of these precious resources enables investigators to study the effects of impaired NF1 gene function on actual human brain cells.

-Participating in the NBTP
+Participating in the NSCP

-The NBTP is recruiting individuals with specific NF1-associated features including optic pathway gliomas, malignant nerve sheath tumors and autism spectrum disorder.
+The NSCP is recruiting individuals with specific NF1-associated features including optic pathway gliomas, malignant nerve sheath tumors and autism spectrum disorder.
 By understanding how changes in the NF1 gene lead to specific medical problems in NF1, researchers at the Washington University NF Center aim to develop personalized treatments of individuals with NF1.

-We are deeply grateful to those individuals with NF1 who have already provided samples to the NBTP.
+We are deeply grateful to those individuals with NF1 who have already provided samples to the NSCP.
 Advances in the treatment of NF1 would not be possible without the dedication of our families living with NF1.